 The challenge for Queensland

-The retention and performance of students in STEM education is critically important for the futures of young people and the success of Australia's economy.
+The retention and achievement of students in STEM education is critically important for the futures of young people and the success of Australia's economy.

 Over the past decade, Queensland has experienced strong growth in workforce skills in the STEM areas, however at the same time there has been a fall in students studying these subjects at school and university.

 The evidence shows there has been a dramatic decrease in the number of students undertaking science in secondary school.
 For example, approximately 90 per cent of year 12 students studied science in the early nineties, but by 2011 this number fell to under 50 per cent.
 From 1992 to 2012, participation rates for science, as a proportion of the total Year 12 cohort, fell by 10 per cent for biology, 5 per cent for chemistry and 7 per cent for physics.